Monoatomic Elements List with their Properties and Applications

-Monoatomic elements are those elements which have a single atom existing individually in nature.
+Monoatomic elements are those elements that exist as a single atom physically in nature.

-This means element hydrogen exists as two atoms of hydrogen combined as H-H.
+This means the element hydrogen exists as two atoms of hydrogen combined as H-H.

-These are called as diatomic elements as they exist as two atoms in combined form in nature.
+Hence, oxygen and hydrogen are called diatomic elements as they exist as two atoms in combined form in nature.

-While you try to separate them as H and O instead of H2 and O2 they will be highly reactive and even explode.
+While you try to separate them as H and O instead of H2 and O2 they will be highly reactive and tend to combine back to form stable molecules.

-Hence, by nature, they exist as a combination of two atoms due to instability in monoatom form.
+Hence, by nature, they exist as a combination of two atoms due to the instability of their monoatomic forms.

-Whereas monoatomic elements are those substances which have one atom existing freely in nature without in a chemical combination with another atom.
+Whereas monoatomic elements are those substances that have one atom existing freely in nature without being conjugated chemically with another atom.

-This means these elements have single atoms which are highly stable as such.
+This means these elements have single atoms that are highly stable naturally.

 Noble gases as monatomic elements

-All the noble gases called stable gases are monoatomic in nature.
+All the noble gases of the periodic table are called monoatomic elements.
+They exist as stable gases in nature.
 These include

 Helium (He)